-Punters want to find a good middle ground between the performance of the jockey and the horse but ultimately it is the latter’s who will carry the victory.
+Horse racing bettors want to find a good middle ground between the performance of the jockey and the horse.
+Ultimately, however, it is the latter’s who will carry the victory.

-Betting on horses is one of legal forms of online gambling in the US so it is a popular choice for punters.
-We’ve put together a selection of our 4 favorites sites.
+Betting on horse races online is one of the legal forms of gambling in the US so it is a popular choice for punters.
+We’ve put together a selection of our favorite horse race betting spots.

-- Visit the operator website on your mobile or computer and fill in your details
+- Visit the operator online on your mobile or computer and fill in your details

-- Make your first wager and receive your sign-up bonus shortly after
+- Then, make your first wager and receive your sign-up bonus shortly after

-- Maximize your bonus by making a high first deposit, check the matched bonus limit
+- Next, maximize your bonus by making a high first deposit, check the matched bonus limit

-- Choose the races which you would like to bet on
+- Pick the races which you would like to bet on

-- Choose the type of bet which you would like to make
+- Determine the type of bet which you would like to make

 - Choose the horse/horses you would like to place your wager on